kduraiswami/plateau/thoughts.md

 t.datetime posting_date (to sentence or w/e)

 Two goals - this is my vision
-User can upload their own personal profile picture from device User can create a workout
+User can upload their own personal profile picture from local device

+User can create a workout
+user can see a feed of all workouts created

+user can search for workouts by tags (next)

 Workflow:
 I will see a picture to the left